 Supporting upcoming documentary photographers and filmmakers through mentoring and providing a platform for their work is an integral part of AWP’s mission.
 Through the Emerging Lens program, AWP hopes to encourage the rising generation of photojournalists to use the power of their lenses to address human rights and social justice issues.

-The Open Call requires submission of a project proposal and portfolio of an ongoing photography project, each equally weighted.
-Entrants must also provide contact information (email and phone number) from two personal or professional colleagues, advisors, teachers, employers, or mentors.
-At least one reference must be able to speak to your experience as a photographer.
-References do not need be photography instructors or photo editors.
-AWP expects to announce the selected winner on or about March 18.
-The exhibition will open in June 2017.
+The Open Call requires submission of a project proposal and portfolio of an ongoing photography project.
+Entrants must also provide additional information, including contact information for two references, who may be professional colleagues, advisors, teachers, employers, or mentors.
+References do not need be photography instructors or photo editors, but should be able to speak to your experience as a photographer, your commitment to photography and/or your commitment to human rights and social justice work.

 Questions?
 Please contact Annalise Taylor at firstname.lastname@example.org.